pivotal-partner-platform-architecture/azure-iot-demo/README.md

 # azure-iot-hub
 This application listens for messages send to the Azure IoT Hub, and publishes them to the Spring Cloud Data Flow (SCDF) pipeline.
-This application is a SCDF source app.
+This application is an SCDF source app.

 # azure-iot-output
-This application is a SCDF sink which listens on the pipeline for messages, and calculates the average wind speed over the last 30 seconds or so.
+This application is an SCDF sink which listens on the pipeline for messages, calculates the average wind speed over the last 30 seconds or so, and stores the results in Redis.
 If the average wind speed is less than 10 mph, it sends a command to the virtual device to set the background color to yellow.
 Likewise, an average between
 10 and 30 is green, and above 30 is red.
 Commands are sent to the device only when the color needs to be changed.

 # Azure IoT Hub setup
 You'll need an Azure account, and create an IoT Hub to use, follow the directions [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-java-java-getstarted) up to and including the first sample application to create a device identity.
 As you go along, be sure to capture:
 * Hostname
-* iothubowner Connection String
+* iothubowner - Connection String
-* iothubowner Primary Key
+* iothubowner - Primary Key
-* Messaging Event Hub Compatible Name
+* Messaging - Event Hub Compatible Name
-* Messaging Event Hub Compatible Endpoint
+* Messaging - Event Hub Compatible Endpoint
-* Sample application output Device ID
+* Sample application output - Device ID
-* Sample application output Device Key
+* Sample application output - Device Key

 # Spring Cloud Data Flow setup
 Spring Cloud Data Flow [SCDF](https://cloud.spring.io/spring-cloud-dataflow/) is a great tool for creating data microservices which can be deployed to Pivotal